KnutOlaD/Methane_concentration_modelling/pythondef/README.md

 singularity shell --bind /cluster python.sif
 ```

-Once having activated the singularity shell, you're effectively running a Ubuntu machine with python and all python modules necessary to use fvtools interatively on the cluster.
-I like to work in ipyton, and this simply just need to call it to get started;
+Once having activated the singularity shell, you're effectively running a Ubuntu machine with python and all python modules necessary to use OpenDrift interatively on the cluster.

+Those who loke to work in ipyton just need to call it to get started;
 ```singularity
 ipython
 ```

-Or, alternatively start a jupyter lab notebook
+Others might want to use a jupyter lab notebook
 ```singularity
 jupyter lab --no-browser --port 8890
 ```